erikrose/blessings/docs/intro.rst

 .. figure:: https://dxtz6bzwq9sxx.cloudfront.net/demo_3rdparty_githeat.gif
    :alt: Animation of 'githeat.interactive', using blessed repository at the time of capture.

-   GitHeat_ is a uses your local machine to parse the git-log of your repo and build an interactive heatmap in your terminal.
+   GitHeat_ builds an interactive heatmap of git history.

 .. figure:: https://dxtz6bzwq9sxx.cloudfront.net/demo_3rdparty_dashing.gif
    :alt: Animations from 'Dashing' (By the author of Dashing, from their README)